 The Hall-Of-Fame basketball player started his professional baseball career as an outfielder for the Barons under up-and-coming manager Terry Francona.
-Having not played competitive baseball since his time at Laney High School, the Chicago Bull put up noble numbers as a rookie.
-He batted .202, hit three home runs, and recorded 51 RBIs, 30 stolen bases, 114 strikeouts, and 11 errors in the 1994 regular season.
+Having not played competitive baseball since his time at Laney High School, the Chicago Bull put up noble numbers as a rookie during the regular season.

-Jordan vowed to improve.
+Jordan vowed to improve as a hitter.
 His Airness played in the Arizona Fall League for the Scottsdale Scorpions and boosted his batting average to .252.
-The North Carolina star was geared to make a run for a spot on the 1995 Chicago White Sox’s major league roster.
+The North Carolina star was geared to make a run for a spot on the 1995 Chicago White Sox's major league roster.

 Michael Jordan's Return to the NBA